Excerpt from “Missing Christopher” Jayne Newling – www.missingchristopher.com

 - – Support Groups

 - – Internet Resources

 List of Grief Counsellors in the Blue Mountains

 Parents and Families finding Strength

-Meet every 4th Saturday, 3-5pm at the Mid Mountains Neighbourhood Centre, Lawson.
+Meet every 3rd Saturday of the month, from 11:30am to 1:30pm, at the Town Centre Arcade, Katoomba.
 Monthly get together for family members and friends who would like the opportunity to connect and share experiences and feelings with other families living with the pain and heartache from the death of a child at any age and from any cause.

 Please contact Becky on 0438 464 824 for further information.